 The other advantage to this strategy?
 You’ll likely end up having a much more “local” experience, as you embark on the adventure of navigating French supermarkets (often fascinating, not to mention mystifying for their layout and logic).

-Meanwhile, open-air farmer’s markets are also excellent places to stock up on ingredients.
+Meanwhile, open-air farmer’s markets such as the Marché d’Aligre (pictured below) are also excellent places to stock up on ingredients.
 The cheerful, singsong cries of vendors selling everything from fresh purple artichokes to flowers and cheeses will immerse you instantly in the customs of daily life in France.

 Plus, for those who enjoy cooking, this is a great opportunity to try your hand at some of those typical French dishes you’ve been collecting over months and years.
 Buy a nice bottle of wine, put on our ultimate playlist of songs about Paris, and get cooking.
 Little will make you feel less like a tourist and more like a temporary resident….I can pretty much guarantee it.